 The Goblins were bad news, and Toren was gone, but Erin had hope.
 She’d been through worse.
 She could get through this.
 With Ryoka.
 Together.

 Erin stood in her inn and breathed in.
 Slowly.
-The scents of spilled beer and cooked food filled her senses, along with the unpleasant odors of sweat and throw up.
+The scents of spilled beer and cooked food filled her senses, along with the unpleasant odors of sweat and vomit.
 She stopped breathing so deeply.
 But she still felt good.

 It wasn’t the right city; it wasn’t even the right inn.
 But she was there, and Ryoka was there.
 And so, just for a moment, it was home.